CDI - Clostridioides (Clostridium) difficile infection

 - dedicate a re-usable bed pan for each CDI patient, wash in ward washer/disinfector after each use and discard when that patient is discharged or no longer considered infectious.

 - Hand washing should be performed with liquid soap and water when caring for a patient with CDI, Alcohol based hand rub is not effective against the spore-form of Clostridioides (Clostridium) difficile.

 - the effectiveness of hand hygiene is improved when skin is intact, nails are natural, short and unvarnished, hands and forearms are free of jewellery and sleeves are above the elbow.
 (Bare below the elbows).

 - clean, non-sterile gloves to minimise hand contamination.
 These should be changed between hand hygiene moments

 - a single use apron, or a long sleeve gown for extensive patient contact.

 High touch surfaces (e.g. toilets, bedrails, door handles) can be heavily contaminated.
 These surfaces and all patient surrounds should be cleaned daily as a minimum.

 All cleaning of rooms and equipment of patients with CDI should be undertaken using detergent and 1000ppm available chlorine solution or impregnated wipe.
 Wipes that have a quaternary ammonium compound as their active ingredient should not be used as they are not effective against Clostridioides (Clostridium) difficile spores.

-Clostridium difficile consumer factsheet (PDF, 324kB) provided by the Australian Commission on Safety and Quality in Health Care.
+Clostridioides difficile infections – consumer factsheet provided by the Australian Commission on Safety and Quality in Health Care.

 Clostridiodes difficile infection technical reports: Technical reports on monitoring and reducing the prevalence of Clostridioides difficile infection in Australia.